Setup Automation Host with Ansible

 roles:

-The goal is to run common tasks like in the following order:
+The goal is to update packages in the following order:

 - Update all packages to their latest version